rena-w/SW-FINAL-PROJECT/README.md

 ## Data
 *Overview of the data you've used for this project.
 This should be pretty close to your data statement milestone.
 This is also where to provide summary statistics of the data.*

+- combined "ARTS", "ARTS & CULTURE", and "CULTURE & ARTS" into one category

 #### **Determining outliers**
 - formula = Q1 - 3*IQR, Q3 - 3*IQR
     - the increased threshold for outliers is due to the very small IQR found from the data